altlimit/restruct/README.md

 }
 ```

 We define our services using struct methods.
-You can store db, caching, etc into your struct properties so it's easily accessible by your service.
-Here we define a single endpoint "Add" that is translated to "add" in the endpoint.
+Here we define a single endpoint `Add` that is translated to "add" in the endpoint.
 We use our utility method Bind to restrict other methods and bind request body into our struct.
 You can ofcourse handle all this on your own and return any value or if you prefer have both r *http.Request and w http.ResponseWriter without a return and it will just be like a regular handler.

 To register the above service: